Uwe Kagelmann

 Uwe Kagelmann (born 6 September 1950 in Dresden, Saxony, East Germany/GDR) is a German former competitive pair skater.
-Competing with Manuela Groß, he was twice bronze medalist at the Olympics.
+Competing with Manuela Groß, he was a two-time bronze medalist at the Olympics.
 He later became a figure skating coach.

 The pair skated for the SV Dynamo club and represented East Germany.
 Their coach was Heinz-Friedrich Lindner.
 He now works as a figure skating coach at the Feldkircher Eislauf Verein Montfort club in Austria.